bruh7463/bin2dec/README.md

 This application serves as a practical tool for those learning about binary and decimal number systems, as well as a demonstration of web development with Django.
 It’s a great starting point for anyone looking to delve deeper into web development with Python and Django.

 Feel free to contribute to this project by submitting pull requests or opening issues.
 Happy coding! 💻

+You can check out the web app by going to this link: http://bruh200.pythonanywhere.com/